Lam Group Inc. Purchases Shares of 900 Wells Fargo & Company (NYSE:WFC)

-Lam Group Inc. purchased a new stake in shares of Wells Fargo & Company (NYSE:WFC – Get Rating) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 900 shares of the financial services provider’s stock, valued at approximately $37,000.
+Lam Group Inc. acquired a new stake in shares of Wells Fargo & Company (NYSE:WFC – Get Rating) in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor acquired 900 shares of the financial services provider’s stock, valued at approximately $37,000.

-Other hedge funds also recently bought and sold shares of the company.
-Defender Capital LLC. acquired a new position in shares of Wells Fargo & Company during the first quarter valued at about $246,000.
-Fairfield Bush & CO. acquired a new position in shares of Wells Fargo & Company during the first quarter valued at about $124,000.
-Dakota Wealth Management acquired a new position in shares of Wells Fargo & Company during the first quarter valued at about $222,000.
-Candriam Luxembourg S.C.A. raised its position in shares of Wells Fargo & Company by 0.3% during the first quarter.
-Candriam Luxembourg S.C.A. now owns 273,936 shares of the financial services provider’s stock valued at $13,274,000 after buying an additional 770 shares during the last quarter.
-Finally, Zions Bancorporation N.A. raised its position in shares of Wells Fargo & Company by 24.5% during the first quarter.
-Zions Bancorporation N.A. now owns 9,630 shares of the financial services provider’s stock valued at $467,000 after buying an additional 1,895 shares during the last quarter.
-72.24% of the stock is currently owned by institutional investors.
+Other large investors have also made changes to their positions in the company.
+Csenge Advisory Group raised its position in shares of Wells Fargo & Company by 3.3% during the third quarter.
+Csenge Advisory Group now owns 21,920 shares of the financial services provider’s stock valued at $882,000 after buying an additional 700 shares during the last quarter.
+Tevis Investment Management raised its position in shares of Wells Fargo & Company by 19.4% during the third quarter.
+Tevis Investment Management now owns 2,641 shares of the financial services provider’s stock valued at $106,000 after buying an additional 430 shares during the last quarter.
+Tranquilli Financial Advisor LLC raised its position in shares of Wells Fargo & Company by 15.3% during the second quarter.
+Tranquilli Financial Advisor LLC now owns 5,907 shares of the financial services provider’s stock valued at $231,000 after buying an additional 784 shares during the last quarter.
+Ulysses Management LLC raised its position in shares of Wells Fargo & Company by 25.0% during the third quarter.
+Ulysses Management LLC now owns 50,000 shares of the financial services provider’s stock valued at $2,011,000 after buying an additional 10,000 shares during the last quarter.
+Finally, LVW Advisors LLC raised its position in shares of Wells Fargo & Company by 12.0% during the third quarter.
+LVW Advisors LLC now owns 7,958 shares of the financial services provider’s stock valued at $320,000 after buying an additional 853 shares during the last quarter.
+Institutional investors and hedge funds own 72.24% of the company’s stock.

 Analysts Set New Price Targets

 WFC has been the subject of a number of research analyst reports.
-Jefferies Financial Group lowered shares of Wells Fargo & Company from a “buy” rating to a “hold” rating and cut their price objective for the company from $49.00 to $46.00 in a research report on Tuesday, January 17th.
-Odeon Capital Group lowered shares of Wells Fargo & Company from a “buy” rating to a “hold” rating in a research report on Monday, March 13th.
-Cfra raised shares of Wells Fargo & Company to a “buy” rating and set a $50.00 price target for the company in a research report on Friday, January 13th.
+Cfra raised shares of Wells Fargo & Company to a “buy” rating and set a $50.00 price objective for the company in a research report on Friday, January 13th.
+StockNews.com assumed coverage on shares of Wells Fargo & Company in a research report on Thursday, March 16th.
+They issued a “hold” rating for the company.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Wells Fargo & Company from $60.00 to $50.00 in a research report on Friday, January 6th.
 Barclays increased their price target on shares of Wells Fargo & Company from $58.00 to $64.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 3rd.
-Finally, StockNews.com assumed coverage on shares of Wells Fargo & Company in a research report on Thursday, March 16th.
-They issued a “hold” rating for the company.
+Finally, Odeon Capital Group lowered shares of Wells Fargo & Company from a “buy” rating to a “hold” rating in a research report on Monday, March 13th.
 Six analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $52.09.

 Wells Fargo & Company Price Performance